Tes3awy/Cisco-Configuration-Using-Python-Jinja-CSV/README.md

 ---

-### 3. How it Works?
+### 4. Usage

 1. Open each `.csv` file _(respectively)_, and add the configurations that meet your needs. _(The files are populated already)_
 2. Open Visual Studio Code.
 3. Open Terminal within VSCode (`` Ctrl+` ``).
 4. Run `py config_generator.py`

 Voila :sparkles:!
-Your configuration will automagically open in your default text editor.
+Your configuration will automagically open in default text editor.

+All generated configuration files are stored in `configs` directory.

 > If the `.ios` file extension is not associated with any text editor on your machine, please associate it with VSCode.

 ---

-### 4. Preview
+### 5. Preview

 ![Preview](preview.png)